ABILENE f English (Rare)From a place name mentioned briefly in the New Testament. It is probably from Hebrew

 cymry meaning "the people".
 It is occasionally used as a given name in modern times.

-CAMDEN m English (Modern)From a surname that was derived from a place name, perhaps meaning
+Camden m English (Modern)From an English surname that was derived from a place name, perhaps meaning

 "enclosed valley" in Old English.
 A famous bearer of the surname was the English historian William Camden (1551-1623).